Cumulocity-IoT/c8y-docs/content/enterprise-tenant/enhanced-time-series-support.md

 Migration and seamless configuration will be part of future releases.

 {{< c8y-admon-important >}}
-Once enabled, avoid switching the property back to `DISABLED` as this can lead to experience data loss.
-Switching the property back to `DISABLED` results in integration issues with third-party systems.
+Once enabled, do not switch this property back to `DISABLED` because it may cause data loss and integration issues with third-party systems.
 {{< /c8y-admon-important >}}

 ### Unsupported APIs {#unsupported-apis}